 There may also be handles, like with a Julius-K9 to keep hold of the dog should the need some restraint from tugging.

 Tightening or Control Harness: These are not recommended for general dog owners and should only be used by experienced dog handlers and trainers (if at all).
 These harnesses are designed to reduce or stop pulling by adding to pressure to the dog’s frame when they pull.
 This can often result in two issues, pinching the dogs skin and causing discomfort as well as increasing the pulling behaviour as they attempt to escape the unpleasant feeling.
 We recommend avoiding these types of harness.

-Head Collars: We have covered the pros and cons of head collars (or halters) in this article as well as recommended some of our top choices.
+Head Collars: We have covered the pros and cons of head collars (or halters) on this site as well as recommended some of our top choices.
 These are not harnesses but can be used either on their own or with walking harnesses.
 They go over your dogs head and are used to control the direction of your dog as well as to stopping pulling, jumping or tugging when out walking.
 You may also find our article on dog leads that reduce pulling handy if considering a halter.

 Leather Dog Harness: The Marmite of the harness world, people tend to love or hate them.
 Not all leather dog harnesses are style over substance however with several incorporating the no-pull design.
 If you’re looking for a leather harness, check for padding on the inside to avoid chafing and distribution of weight if your dog pulls whilst wearing it.

 Support and Rehabilitation Harness: We won’t cover too much about these in this article, but dogs with mobility issues including arthritis, hip dysplasia, injury, disability or natural old age can often benefit from these harness types.
 Support harnesses take pressure from key parts of the dog’s body and often come with handles to let owners aid in lifting and movement.

 What to Look for in a No Pull Harness